tortoise/orm-benchmarks/README.rst

         * The "de facto" ORM in the python world
         * Supports just about every feature and edge case
-        * Documentation re DB quirks is second to none
+        * Documentation re DB quirks is excellent

         Cons: